Adepetu-Oluwasegun/Multi-service-app/README.md

             - COPY the KEY content and Navigate back to Jenkins to store it...

          - ###### Create The ZAP Server SSH Key Credential in Jenkins
-            - Navigate to the `Jenkins Global Credential Dash`
+            - Navigate to the `Jenkins Global Credential Dashboard`
             - Click on `Create Credentials`
             - Scope: Select `Global......`
             - Type: Select `SSH Username with Private Key`